Current Travel Advice for Customers. Click here

 Anguilla cuisine, from BBQ to pigeon, peas and rice

-Ranging from relaxed BBQ joints to the most upmarket of restaurants, Anguilla has a surprising diversity of culinary experiences available.
-Many of the top resorts have great restaurant which can be booked even if you’re not a guest.
-You’ll also find many different eateries either serving up Caribbean delights or a wide range of cuisines, usually run by expats.
+From relaxed BBQ joints to the most upmarket of restaurants, Anguilla has a surprising diversity of culinary experiences available.
+Many of the top resorts have great restaurants which you can sample even if you’re not a guest.
+You’ll also find many eateries run by expats serving Caribbean delights and a wide range of cuisines.

 And of course any trip to Anguilla wouldn’t be complete with spending some time hanging out at the beach bars.
 Sip a rum punch or a beer and enjoy the sunshine and relaxed rhythms of the Caribbean.
-As afternoon heads to evening, find your way to some of the great entertainment venues and clubs including the iconic Pump House which plays reggae into the early hours.
+As afternoon fades to evening, make your way to Sandy Ground where you’ll find many venues and clubs including the iconic Pumphouse which plays reggae into the early hours.

-The national dish of Anguilla is pigeon peas and rice, it can be served as a part of breakfast, lunch or dinner so you’ll have plenty of opportunities to try it.
-It can be found throughout many different restaurants serving local favourites.
+The national dish of Anguilla is pigeon peas and rice, which can be served for breakfast, lunch or dinner so you’ll have plenty of opportunities to try it.